edogola4/Movie-Buddy/README.md

 - **Discover movies based on genres or trends.**
 - **Create a curated watchlist for binge sessions.**
 - **Explore movie trailers and ratings to decide what to watch.**

+  ## Contributing

+Contributions to the project are highly encouraged.
+If you have suggestions for enhancements or wish to report issues, please submit a pull request or open an issue on the repository.

+## License

+This project does not currently have a specified license.
+Users are free to utilize and modify the application as needed.

+## Acknowledgments

+I extend my gratitude myself as a contributor/developer and users for their valuable feedback and support.